HOME > COOKIES

 Once you have ready almonds and hazelnuts, making the dough is fairly easy.
 You don't need any special equipment, everything you need is one large bowl and your hands.

-- Next, cut the cold butter into cubes and run with your fingers into dry ingredients until you get a coarse crumbs.
+2. Rub the butter: Cut cold butter and rub with your fingertips into dry ingredients until you get a coarse crumbs.

-- Add grated orange zest and milk, then bring the mixture together forming a ball (this will take around 5-6 minutes).
+3. Bind the dough: Add grated orange zest and milk, then bring the mixture together until the firm ball is formed (this will take around 5-6 minutes).
 It will first look it won't come together, but keep going and at some point the dough will come together.
 The crumbly dough will result later on with melt-in-your-mouth cookies.

 Start to shape the cookies immediately.
-Divide the dough into thirds, then wrap 2 of them with aluminium foil or cling film and place in the fridge while leave 1 to work with.
+Divide the dough into 3 pieces and wrap 2 of them with aluminium foil or cling film and place in the fridge.

+Take the third piece and start to work with it.
 The most important thing is to make uniform cookies so they bake evenly and don't burn.
-Here are the best way to do so:
+Here are the steps:

-- Half the dough you are working with, then roll into sausage shape (2.5cm in diameter).
+1. Half the dough, then roll each piece into sausage shape (2.5cm in diameter).

-- Next, roll each piece into a thin rope (7-8cm) with slightly thinner ends and shape into crescents.
+3. Next, roll each piece into a thin rope (7-8cm) with slightly thinner ends and shape into crescents.
+Arrange cookies on the baking tray slowly so they keep the shape.

 Shaping the crescents